Matheus-Garbelini/braktooth_esp32_bluetooth_classic_attacks/README.md

 #### Security Options

 - **Enable Bounding** - Enabled BT Pairing.
-If disable all the next options has no effect.
+If disabled, then all the next options have no effect.
 - **Disable Role Switch** (Checkbox) - Forces connection to reject any attempts to perform role switching.
-This ensure that once the master connects to a slave, their roles stay the same during the session.
-Exploits such as KNOB requires this so the master (being the fuzzer) can mutate the `LMP_max_encryption_key_size_req` packet. **Disable this options if the slave does not accept the connection without role switching.**
+This ensures that once the master connects to a slave, their roles stay the same during the session.
+Exploits such as KNOB require this for the master (being the fuzzer) to mutate the `LMP_max_encryption_key_size_req` packet. **Disable this options if the slave does not accept the connection without role switching.**
 - **IO Capabilities** - Selects IO capabilities of the fuzzer during the pairing process according to the following:
   - Display Only = 0
   - Display Yes No = 1